tgranat/ggoverdrive/README.md

 # ggoverdrive

-Just for fun, I have been trying to simulate the Systech Overdrive pedal from the 70's.
+Just for fun, I'm trying to simulate the Systech Overdrive pedal from the 70's.

 This is an quite rare and odd overdrive with a variable wah-like bandpass filter before an opamp overdrive stage with diode clipping.

-The plugin is ok now, but not as the real analog pedal.
+The plugin is ok now, but not as the real analog pedal of course.

 The plugin uses the JUCE framework https://docs.juce.com/master/index.html.
 I have only tested the plugin with the Reaper DAW on Windows.

+I'm now using JUCE 6 and building using CMake.
+See https://github.com/juce-framework/JUCE (juce6 branch at the moment of writing) for more info about JUCE and CMake.

 ![Systech Overdrive](systechod-front.JPG)
 ![Plugin](plugin.png)